mariadb-corporation/MaxScale/Tutorials/Administration-Tutorial.md

 <a name="rotating"></a>
 ### Rotating Log Files

 MaxScale write log data into four log files with varying degrees of detail.
 With the exception of the error log, which can not be disabled, these log files may be enabled and disabled via the maxadmin interface or in the configuration file.
-The default behaviour of MaxScale is to grow the log files indefinitely, the administrator must take action to prevent this.
+The default behavior of MaxScale is to grow the log files indefinitely, the administrator must take action to prevent this.

 It is possible to rotate either a single log file or all the log files with a single command.
 When the logfile is rotated, the current log file is closed and a new log file, with an increased sequence number in its name, is created.
 Log file rotation is achieved by use of the "flush log" or “flush logs” command in maxadmin.